vonhathanh/backtest-env/README.md

 We can add hacky methods like try catch, append sys.path, install this as a module using setup.py, but I don't like them

 # TODOs
-- Order side should be in USD, not asset quantity for consistent pnl (doing)
 - OCO & trail sl order (doing)
 - Store backtest results to compare, validation